 It is just another area where IndyCar can improve.
 Will it be willing to pay for such improvements?

-17. This lap 73 restart was set up when Kyffin Simpson hit the way in turn eight only four laps prior.
+17. This lap 73 restart was set up when Kyffin Simpson hit the wall in turn eight only four laps prior.
 Tough track, first time on the circuit for Simpson, many drivers get into that wall.
 It happens, rookie.

 18. Felix Rosenqvist has an hybrid issue end his race.
 Rosenqvist had already lost many positions after a long second pit stop and then going off into the turn three runoff after a battle with Marcus Ericsson.
 Too many times does Rosenqvist have a top five starting spot end in a race where he wasn’t close to a top five finish.
 The hybrid issue isn’t on him, but the dominos had already fallen against him and he was going to be clinging to a top ten result.
 Meyer Shank Racing is much more competitive this season.
 That is for certain, but it must start scoring results that match the qualifying pace.